 Portugal is a gorgeous country to explore, located on the western coast of the Iberian Peninsula!
 It is one of Europe’s most visited geographies due to its idyllic climate, affordable travel costs and exceptional attractions.
+It was considered the 3rd best destination in the world for Condé Nast Traveler readers.
 On this article we’ll share the best cities to visit in Portugal!

 Portugal has it all: historic cities, world-renowned cuisine, natural landscapes, cosmopolitan vibes and some of the world’s most spectacular beaches.
 Even though it is considered a small country, it’s incredible how unique each place feels like.
 In another words, once you visit our top cities in Portugal you’ll probably never want to leave again!

 Considered the Portuguese Venice due to its network of canals, footbridges and colourful gondolas, called moliceiros.
 Historic sites, gorgeous beaches and tasty cuisine also make Aveiro a popular touristic destination.
 Situated on the lagoon of Aveiro, the city is near the Atlantic coast.
 However, in the Costa Nova you’ll find 5 km of beaches.
 A truly unique Portuguese town, and highly recommended.

 One of the oldest cities in Portugal.
 Even though is the third largest in the country, Braga’s historic centre can be easily explored.
 Having a range of varied sights and attractions, the Sanctuary of Bom Jesus can’t be missed.
 This religious retreat on top a hill is surrounded by beautiful gardens.
 To reach the top, visitors must climb 116 meters of an amazing baroque stairways and enjoy a breath-taking view at the top.